 Typically, people have a severe and often throbbing headache, pain in the scalp when they brush their hair, and pain in facial muscles when they chew.

 Without treatment, blindness can result.

 Symptoms and results of a physical examination suggest the diagnosis, but biopsy of the temporal artery is done to confirm it.

-Prednisone (a corticosteroid) and aspirin are usually effective treatments.
+Prednisone (a corticosteroid), tocilizumab, and aspirin are usually effective treatments.

 Giant cell arteritis is a relatively common form of vasculitis in the United States and Europe.
 Women are affected more often than men.
 Giant cell arteritis typically affects people over age 55, often at about age 70.
-About 40 to 60% of people with giant cell arteritis also have polymyalgia rheumatica.
+About 40 to 60% of people with giant cell arteritis also have symptoms of polymyalgia rheumatica Polymyalgia Rheumatica Polymyalgia rheumatica involves inflammation of the lining of joints, causing severe pain and stiffness in the muscles of the neck, back, shoulders, and hips.
+The cause is unknown.
+The neck... read more .
 The cause of these disorders is unknown.

-Symptoms may begin gradually over several weeks or abruptly.
+Symptoms of giant cell arteritis may begin gradually over several weeks or abruptly.
 People may have fever and feel tired and generally unwell.
 They may lose weight unintentionally and sweat more than usual.
 Symptoms vary, depending on which arteries are affected.

 Typically, the large arteries to the head are affected, causing a severe, sometimes throbbing headache at the temples or back of the head to develop for the first time.
 Arteries in the temple may be tender to the touch and feel swollen and bumpy.
 The scalp may feel painful when touched or when the hair is brushed.